microsoft/vscode-ai-toolkit/remote-finetuning.md

 # Fine-Tuning models remotely
-Model fine-tuning in machine learning involves subtly adjusting a pre-existing model, which was initially trained on a larger dataset, to perform a similar but new task using a smaller dataset.
-If you lack local computing resources, such as a GPU, you can perform this fine-tuning remotely using AI Toolkit and Azure Container App.
+Model fine-tuning in machine learning involves subtly adjusting an existing model, originally trained on a larger dataset, to perform a similar but new task using a smaller dataset.
+If you don't have local computing resources like a GPU, you can do this fine tuning remotely with AI Toolkit and Azure Container App.

 ## Prerequisites
-1. To run the model fine-tuning in your remote Azure Container App Environment, your subscription has enough GPU capacity.
+1. To run the model fine-tuning in your remote Azure Container Apps Environment, make sure your subscription has enough GPU capacity.
 Submit a [support ticket](https://azure.microsoft.com/support/create-ticket/) to request the required capacity for your application.
 [Get More Info about GPU capacity](https://learn.microsoft.com/en-us/azure/container-apps/workload-profiles-overview)
 2. Make sure you have a [HuggingFace account](https://huggingface.co/) and [generate an access token](https://huggingface.co/docs/hub/security-tokens) if you are using private dataset on HuggingFace or your base model needs access control.
 3. Accept the LICENSE on HuggingFace if you are fine-tuning Mistral or Llama.